AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 4. Run a PoC

-Running a Proof of Concept (PoC) for a chatbot involves creating a scaled-down, operational version of the chatbot to test its feasibility, functionality, and effectiveness before full-scale development and deployment.
+Running a Proof of Concept (PoC) for a chatbot involves creating a scaled-down, operational version to test its feasibility, functionality, and effectiveness before full-scale development and deployment.

 The PoC helps businesses validate assumptions, evaluate technical requirements, and assess user engagement and satisfaction, thereby reducing risks and offering insights for improvement.